tracyalison11/Galentines-Day/README.md

 ![Desktop Folder](https://i.imgur.com/XXgKvwW.jpg)

-# Step 4: Create an `index.html` file and save in side your new Galentine's Day project folder
+# Step 4: Create an `index.html` file and save inside your new Galentine's Day project folder
 Open your new code editor, copy and paste this HTML template code into a new file:
 ```<!DOCTYPE html>